 The popular museums in the city include National Museum, Indira Gandhi Memorial Museum, National Gallery of Modern Art, National Museum of Natural History, National Rail Museum with steam-age behemoths, National Handicrafts and Handlooms Museum, Nehru Planetarium, Shankar's International Dolls Museum, etc.

-The most popular ones include: Janpath and Tibetan Market, located just off Connaught Place, is a popular touristic shopping place selling handicrafts from all over the country.
+Amongst the most popular markets and bazaars are: Janpath and Tibetan Market, located just off Connaught Place.
+It is a popular touristic shopping place selling handicrafts from all over the country.

 Dilli Haat market designed as a small village for tourists combining handicrafts from all over India, food, and cultural and music performances.
 The market is located is South Delhi, could be reached by taxi or metro.